asiminah/asiminah.github.io/submenu/appliedlinalg.md

 | 4/25  |      |         |      |  Google PageRank and/or Review Day          |      |          |      |                    |
 | 4/27  |      | 1.1-7.4 |      |  Catchup and Review Day                     |      |          |      |                    |

+(Spring Recess is March 12-18, 2023.)

+**Student conduct code:** Students are expected to conduct themselves in accordance with UConn’s [Student Conduct Code](https://community.uconn.edu/the-student-code/).

+**Academic Integrity Statement:** This course expects all students to act in accordance with the Guidelines for Academic Integrity at the University of Connecticut.
+Because questions of intellectual property are important to the field of this course, we will discuss academic honesty as a topic and not just a policy.
+If you have questions about academic integrity or intellectual property, you should consult with your instructor.
+Additionally, consult UConn’s [guidelines for academic integrity](https://community.uconn.edu/the-student-code-appendix-a/).

+**Students with Disabilities:** The University of Connecticut is committed to protecting the rights of individuals with disabilities and assuring that the learning environment is accessible.
+If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
+Students who require accommodations should contact the Center for Students with Disabilities, Wilbur Cross Building Room 204, (860)486-2020, or http://csd.uconn.edu/.

 <!--